rehierl/node-tree-outliner/4-extensions/1-0-sectioning-nodes.md

 nodes alike.
 That is, a type-1 sectioning node could technically close type-1 and type-2 sections.

+**TODO**
+a heading that has a rank may/can act as an end-marker node - that is, a rank value adds an additional role to a heading element - could that be used to proof that no t1 section can be closed?

 <!-- ======================================================================= -->
 ## HTML's current approach